Decomposition of Spaces of Periodic Functions into Subspaces of Periodic and Antiperiodic Functions and Its Connection to the Rademacher System and the Haar Wavelet Basis: Introduction and preliminaries

+In this paper, we demonstrate that any periodic function $f$ with period $p$ can be uniquely decomposed into a sum of a periodic function of period $p/2$ and an antiperiodic function of antiperiod $p/2$.

+This work establishes a fundamental connection between elementary periodic-antiperiodic decomposition and two cornerstones of harmonic analysis: the Rademacher system and the Haar wavelet basis

-\begin{remark} Every $p$-antiperiodic function is $2p$-periodic.
-However not every $2p$-periodic functions is $p$-antiperiodic function.
-Further properties of $p$-antiperiodic function are available in literatures.
-For example, finite linear combinations, or convergent infinite series each of whose terms are p-periodic (p-antiperiodic) function is a p-periodic(p-antiperiodic) function.
-For example is $\pi $-antiperiodic function defined by a uniformly convergent series each of its terms is $\pi $-antiperiodic.
+Periodic and antiperiodic functions play an important role in solving linear difference equations.
+In particular, the general solutions often comprise linear combinations of independent solutions, which are either periodic or antiperiodic functions with some period.
+See \cite{LB}, \cite{MT}.
+Additionally, we demonstrate that certain periodic functions can be expressed as an infinite series of antiperiodic functions with varying antiperiods plus a constant. \begin{remark} Every $p$-antiperiodic function is $2p$-periodic.
+However not every $2p$-periodic function is a $p$-antiperiodic function.
+Further properties of $p$-antiperiodic function are available in the literature.
+Any finite linear combination, or any uniformly convergent infinite series, each of whose terms is a p-periodic (respectively, p-antiperiodic) function, is itself a p-periodic (respectively, p-antiperiodic) function.
+For example, $ f(x)=\sum_{n =1}^{\infty}\frac{\cos ((2n+1)x ) }{n^2}$ is $\pi $-antiperiodic function defined by a uniformly convergent series each of its terms is $\pi $-antiperiodic.
 See \cite{GN}. \end{remark}